Balearic slinger

 The Balearic slingers, indigenous to the Balearic Islands, were warriors from ancient times famed for their mastery in the art of using the sling.
 They also served as mercenaries for both Carthaginian and Roman forces, particularly during the post-Talayotic era.

 They played a role in the wars against the Greeks in Sicily and the Second Punic War, including the Battle of Baecula.
 Later, they served as light infantry auxiliaries in various battles, including Julius Caesar's legions in the Gallic Wars.
 Initially recruited voluntarily, conflicts with the Balearic populations arose during the final phase of the Punic Wars, leading to forced conscriptions, especially in Menorca.

 History

 Carthaginian army

 They are first mentioned in the mid-4th century BCE in Sardinia and during the conquest of Selinunte (409 BCE) in the context of the Second Sicilian War.
 Diodorus Siculus places them among Carthaginian fighters during the capture of Agrigento and, already in the Third Sicilian War, in the Battle of Ecnomus (310 BCE), under the command of Hamilcar, son of Gisco.

+"But when Hamilcar saw that his men were being overpowered and that the Greeks in constantly increasing number were making their way into the camp, he brought up his slingers, who came from the Balearic Islands and numbered at least a thousand.
+By hurling a shower of great stones, they wounded many and even killed not a few of those who were attacking, and they shattered the defensive armor of most of them.
+For these men, who are accustomed to sling stones weighing a mina [21 ounces], contribute a great deal toward victory in battle.
+In this way they drove the Greeks from the camp and defeated them".